North Carolina Architects and Builders - A Biographical Dictionary

 The third phase of Milburn's career took shape toward the end of the first decade of the 20th century.
 From 1902 to 1906, Milburn split his time between the corporate headquarters of the Southern Railway in Washington, D.C., and Columbia, where he continued to maintain an office.
 In 1906, he left the Southern Railway and relocated his office to Washington in order to capitalize on the growing demand for public and commercial buildings.
 As his workload increased, he formed a partnership with Michael Heister, a young designer who had headed Milburn's drafting department since 1903.
 In January 1909 the pair announced that their reorganized firm would be called Milburn, Heister, and Company.
 In the years that followed, the firm became one of the most successful in Washington, producing designs for more than fifteen tall office buildings, most of them in the Beaux Arts idiom, and a host of public, institutional, and commercial buildings.

 Even as their practice in Washington thrived, Milburn and Heister continued to take on projects in Virginia, West Virginia, and especially North Carolina.
 When North Carolina passed a state law authorizing licensing of architects in 1915, Michael Heister and F. P. Milburn were quick to register, becoming licensed architects #2 and #3, respectively, in the state in June, 1915.Their major commissions of the period in the Old North State included steel-frame office towers with classical styling such as the Independence Building (Realty Building) in Charlotte (1908-1909), the First National Bank Building (1913-1915) in Durham, and the Wachovia Bank and Trust Company Building (1911, 1917-1918) in Winston-Salem.
-At the University of North Carolina, Milburn and then Milburn and Heister designed thirteen buildings in the eclectic and classical styles of the day, including the Alumni Building (1898-1901), the President's House (1907), and the Battle-Vance-Pettigrew Dormitory (1912).
+At the University of North Carolina, Milburn and then Milburn and Heister designed thirteen buildings in the eclectic and classical styles of the day, including Alumni Hall (1898-1901), the President’s House (1907), and the Battle-Vance-Pettigrew Dormitory (1912).
 Courthouses also remained a specialty, and the firm planned buildings for at least eight North Carolina counties.
-The largest of these was the towering Buncombe County Courthouse in Asheville, a classical design selected by the county commissioners over an Art Deco design proposed by Douglas D. Ellington as a partner to his City Building (see Douglas D. Ellington).
+The largest of these was the towering Buncombe County Courthouse in Asheville, a classical design selected by the county commissioners over an Art Deco design proposed by Douglas D. Ellington as a partner to his City Building.

-Stylistically, eclecticism characterized Milburn's early career.
+Stylistically, eclecticism characterized Milburn’s early career.
 His designs typically blended Romanesque and Italianate influences, and he garnered a well-deserved reputation for producing bold, forceful compositions.
 His railroad station designs won particular acclaim.
 Many featured his distinctive interpretation of the Spanish Revival style.
-In the first decades of the twentieth century, in part because of Heister's influence, he began to adopt the vocabulary of Beaux Arts classicism, which resulted in a more coherent and forceful approach to design.
-This shift became even more pronounced after Heister became a full partner in 1909 and resulted in some of the firm's finest work.
+In the first decades of the 20th century, in part because of Heister’s influence, he began to adopt the vocabulary of Beaux Arts classicism, which resulted in a more coherent and forceful approach to design.
+This shift became even more pronounced after Heister became a full partner in 1909 and resulted in some of the firm’s finest work.
 In the 1910s and 1920s, Milburn and Heister excelled at producing buildings that displayed the restrained, conservative styling that by then had become the favored idiom for public, institutional, and commercial buildings.

 About 1920, Milburn and Heister established a branch office in Durham.
 This allowed them to compete for small commissions in eastern North Carolina that would have otherwise gone to local architects.
 Milburn entrusted management of the office to his son, Thomas Yancey Milburn (born 1889 [World War I draft registration card] or 1891 [Social Security death record] and died 1977), a 1914 graduate of the University of North Carolina who had subsequently studied architecture at the University of Pennsylvania.
 Thomas Milburn served in World War I, married Mary J. O'Brien of Durham in 1920, and lived for a time in Washington.
 He oversaw the design of such buildings as the Durham Auditorium (Carolina Theatre) (1926) and a new high school (1930) in Durham, and the Professional Building in Raleigh (1925).